 Read More: Ultimate Guide to Currency in Cuba

 A Virtual Private Network is essential for travel, especially in Cuba.
 Due to the U.S. embargo (not, actually, due to Cuban censorship), many websites like PayPal, banking apps, and the App Store are not accessible from Cuba.

 To protect your personal information from hackers, and to access these websites you wouldn’t be able to otherwise, you’ll need a VPN.

-We love NordVPN, and due to its best-available speed, its by far the best VPN for use in Cuba – by a long shot.
-It’s incredible simple to use (just one click to activate!), and offers the best protection you’ll find in the industry.
+We love NordVPN, and due to its best-available speed, it’s by far the best VPN for use in Cuba – by a long shot.
+It’s incredibly simple to use (just one click to activate!), and offers the best protection you’ll find in the industry.

 A steripen is a game changer for international travel.
 This tiny UV-light water sanitation device quickly and easily makes any tap water safe to drink, meaning you’ll save tons by not having to buy bottled water while traveling abroad.
 Plus, think of all the single-use plastic you’re saving.

 Water Bottle with Filter

 I usually travel with a steripen and a water bottle with a filter – the water bottle is perfect for refills on the go.
 I’ve tried a lot of water bottles with sanitization filters over the years, but the Lifestraw filtering bottle is by far the best.

 White Noise Machine